 Although she was born and lived in New Zealand, about as remote from the epicenters of drug development as one can get, Broom was the third person to receive crizotinib, a remarkable drug that treats patients suffering from non-small-cell lung cancer who have a mutation of the ALK oncogene.
 Non-small-cell lung cancers account for about 85 percent of all lung cancers; there are about 200,000 new cases each year in the United States alone.
 While only about 5 percent of non-small-cell lung cancers have the ALK (anaplastic lymphoma kinase) mutation, that’s 10,000 patients a year who can benefit from drugs targeting ALK.

-When the results of the Phase I trials for crizotinib were published in the New England Journal of Medicine in 201o, it was hailed as the “Latest Champion in the Cancer Wars.”
+When the results of the phase 1 trials for crizotinib were published in the New England Journal of Medicine in 201o, it was hailed as the “Latest Champion in the Cancer Wars.”
 Doctors had screened 1,500 tumor samples and found 82 patients with ALK mutations that made them eligible for the study.
-Over half of the patients responded favorably to the drug, compared to about IO percent for standard chemotherapy.
+Over half of the patients responded favorably to the drug, compared to about 10 percent for standard chemotherapy.

 The favorable responses were very favorable.
 As a New York Times Magazine article about Broom explains, though she had been diagnosed and given months to live, after she started on crizotinib, her “tumors shrank by half, and Broom led an almost normal life for two years.
 Then the cancer returned.”